-Explore Programme and Nanette Godfrey (NG) Lectures
+Aim Higher and Nanette Godfrey (NG) Lectures

-The Explore Programme is an enrichment programme which provides students with an opportunity to explore and discuss issues beyond the curriculum, leading to a greater level of critical thinking.
-The Explore Programme is supported by the NG Lecture series, a programme of half-termly lectures delivered by exciting and inspirational external speakers.
+The Aim Higher Programme is a series of workshops which provide students with an opportunity to explore and discuss issues beyond the curriculum, leading to a greater level of critical thinking.
+The Aim Higher Programme is supported by the NG Lecture series; lectures delivered by exciting and inspirational external speakers.